ashokb24/good-morning-tweet-bot/README.md

      2. API Secret & API Secret Token : The below two and the consumer credentials are required in order to tweet, re-tweet and wherever posting the data to twitter is concerned.
         a.
 API Secret
         b.
 API Secret Token
+- Since consumer key, Consumer Key Secret, API Secret and API Secret Token are considered as Secrets required for authentication and they are deemed as user-specific data, I have not mentioned my credentials in serverless.yml file.
+If you want to give to try this bot, its your responsibility to generate the secrets and mention the same in serverless.yml as environmental variables by replacing the text GENERATE_AND_REPLACE_ACTUAL_VALUE
 - When you are calling the twitter endpoints, make sure you give priority for each end points Rate Limiting.
 Please refer the api reference of update_status rate limit. (https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update)
 - For tweet and re-tweet including 300 requests per 3 hour window.
 ```python